 Most kitchen cabinets have toe kicks on the base cabinets.
 You can go without toe kicks, but I am pretty careless and rough on things, so I would be accidentally kicking the bottom of the cabinets constantly and scuffing them up.
 So I added toe kicks.

-I drew a line 3 ½” from the BOTTOM of EACH base cabinet (only the base, not the uppers) side panel and another line 4 ½” in from the front bottom side of the side panel.
+To do this, I drew a line 3 ½” from the BOTTOM of EACH base cabinet (only the base, not the uppers) side panel and another line 4 ½” in from the front bottom side of the side panel.
 The corner where these lines meet needs to be cut out with a jig saw.

 Step 4: Apply Edge Banding

-Step 5: Assemble the Kitchen Cabinet Carcass
+Step 5: Assemble the Base Kitchen Cabinet Boxes

-Attach the bottom panel along the top of the line you drew 3 ½” from the bottom of the sides in step 3 so that it is flush with the toe kick cut out.
-Then attach the three thin strips so that one runs along the back, and two along the top-one in the front and one in the back.
+I attached the bottom panel between the side panels 3 ½” from the bottom of the sides–just above the toe kick.
+Then, I attached the three support strips so that one runs along the back, and two along the top-one in the front and one in the back.

-Step 6: Add Backs to DIY Kitchen Cabinets
+Step 6: Add Backs to DIY Cabinets

 Adding the backs sounds pretty simple…and it is.
 But it’s also a critical part of the process.
 Make sure when cutting your back panels, that they are square and make sure when you attach them, that your cabinet is also square to this back piece.

 I cut ¼” PureBond plywood panels to fit over the back side of my cabinet boxes.
 Simply nail or staple in place.

 Step 7: Add Doors, Drawers, Shelves to Cabinets